iff-gsc/LADAC/utilities/interfaces_external_programs/ArduPilot_custom_controller/README.md

-# Implement your MATLAB/Simulink controller in ArduCopter for flight tests
+# Implement your MATLAB/Simulink controller in ArduPilot for flight tests

 This is a toolchain which implements your MATLAB/Simulink controller in ArduPilot.
 Currently supported: ArduCopter and ArduPlane.